 The Square and Compass symbol on the right is swapped out for a repeat of the dots on the left.
 Why?
 Well, it’s a symbol used in Masonic rituals of Freemasonry, which is a rather unique Western subculture.
 Freemasonry, however, is frequently associated with conspiracy theories.
-The editing team probably thought it best not to associate it with Vamdemon and his magic.
+The editing team perhaps thought it best not to associate it with Vamdemon and his magic.

 … so why was it there in the first place?!
 Yeah, other than the “Masonic rituals” biz, I have no idea.
 I guess it might be considered part of the occult in Japan, or maybe there was a communication mix-up somewhere.

 Koushirou: “The lion and archer are from the twelve zodiac constellations.
 But the monkey isn’t a part of it…”

 Izzy: “Sagittarius and Leo are signs of the Zodiac, but there’s nothing about a monkey in any horoscope!”

 If by “horoscope”, he means the ones in the newspaper that predict how your day is going to go, he might be correct as they do tend to leave out monkey-related events.
 I haven’t looked at mine in a while, though.
 It may very well have specifically monkey-related fortunes.

 The Monkey is a sign of the Chinese zodiac.

 [The castle is collapsing, as is standard for castles in this show]

 Sora: “That’s not all!
 Inside here will also [collapse]..!”